dumith-eranga/talks/tdd-why-bother/content.md

 - helps to clarify requirements
     - what inputs
     - what outputs to expect

+- Faster / smaller feedback loop
     - Stupid mistakes are caught almost immediately

 - Documents your code better than documentation
     - it doesn’t go out of date since you’re running it all the time
     - maintenace - 60% - 90% of lifecycle
         - TDD delivers a regression test suit with no additional effort

+- *-- slide --*
-- safety net
+- Safety Net
     - makes continuous deployment safer.
 Test failures halt the deployment process

 - Better code coverage than writing tests after the fact.
     - create code to make a specific test pass
-        -code coverage will be close to 100%
+        - code coverage will be close to 100%

 - Faster developer feedback loop
     - unit tests can run on-change automatically